Robotron2/aztec-node/README.md

 </table>

 -   **Prover Node**: Requiring ~40x machines with 16 cores and 128GB RAM
--   You can skip here.
+-   You should skip prover node as a hustler.
+As a lover of tech, dig in

 ---